Magnetoelectric effect in the mixed valence polyoxovanadate cage V$_{12}$: Conclusions

-The lowest value of the external electric field at which the magnetic state is changed is equal to $3.6$ V/nm, which is a substantial improvement compared to [GeV$_{14}$O$_{40}$]$^{-8}$ anion \cite{Cardona-Serra2015} for which the critical external electric field was estimated to be larger than $11$ V/nm.
+The lowest value of the external electric field at which the magnetic state is changed is equal to $3.3$ V/nm, which is a substantial improvement compared to [GeV$_{14}$O$_{40}$]$^{-8}$ anion \cite{Cardona-Serra2015} for which the critical external electric field was estimated to be larger than $11$ V/nm.
+This result indicates that maybe, by proper chemical engineering, it would be possible to lower the critical electric field even more.
+For this reason one could consider how to modify the molecule to change the values of such parameters like $t$ or $\epsilon_2$ responsible for the delocalization of the electrons, or how to modify orbital energy in the IS.

 It is worth noting that the change in magnetic properties demonstrated in molecule {\bf I} is perceptible up to temperature $100$ K for the electric field parallel to the ES (see Fig. \ref{chimag42}), whereas for the electric field applied perpendicular to the ES the effect is detectable in both molecules for any temperature between $0$ and $300$ K (see Fig. \ref{chi15}).
-Thus, the magnetoelectric effect in these molecules can be exploited in development of a temperature resistant method of molecular spin manipulation.
+However the price to be payed for the resistance of the magnetoelectric effect to high temperature is the high value of the electric field triggering the spin crossover.
+I expect that lowering of the critical electric field will lead to larger dependence on temperature.
+It has been demonstrated \cite{Bosch-Serrano2012a} that in a mixed valence dimer with double exchange a strong vibronic coupling can lead to smaller predicted values of critical electric fields.
+Thus, in principle, the introduction of vibronic coupling could give smaller predicted values for critical electric fields.

 The change in electron spin correlations indicates that maybe also quantum entanglement of the electron spins can be manipulated with the electric field which can open the way to quantum computing applications.
 Further works on these molecules will be devoted to the verification of this scenario and to the determination of other possible electric field effects, like for instance electro-caloric effect.
-The development of new measurement techniques \cite{Wang2023} opens the way to experimental verification of the results presented in this paper.